Chapter 10 : Fights and Feuds

 We weren’t meant to have an enjoyable marriage.
 The sole purpose of the union was to preserve the pureblood line.
 Judging by the numerous rumours I had heard about her, Narcissa obviously didn’t seem too keen on her choice.

 “Like they would believe anything that came out of your mouth!
 All you are to this family is a joke.
-I guess your supposed lack of intelligence is finally showing, as you only socialise with blood traitors and mudbloods,” Narcissa spat out.
+I guess your supposed lack of intelligence is finally showing with you only socialise with blood traitors and mudbloods,” Narcissa spat out.

 Andromeda was obliterated from the family tree, due to marrying a muggleborn.
 The only reason that I knew anything about her daughter was because I made an effort to stay in touch with her.
 We didn’t see Uncle Alphard, we did see him occasionally, but he had turned recently batty, which meant that he was rather unpredictable.
 Naturally, Mother and Father decided he wasn’t worthy enough to receive our company.